vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 There has been a lot said over the past two decades about how electronics can sap away our thinking powers.
 When humans lose the ability to *be bored* and produce something from nothing, their mental faculties decay.
 I believe Cal Newport put this phenomena into the public consciousness with his book "Deep Work"[^3] where he discusses how electronics, especially phones, have put humans in an unprecedented situation where they can go through life and *never* be bored.
-Whatever attention span degradation phones have already caused has been or will soon be dwarfed by the advent of the model.

 [^3]: I started hearing about the importance of boredom from 2016 or so when Newport's book was published

 In the past two years, in addition to the phone, which can prevent even a few seconds of boredom from setting in, we now have "the model".
+Whatever attention span degradation phones have caused, has been or will soon be, dwarfed by the advent of the model.

 As people begin to use the model, they start by asking it a few questions about topics that they would have used a search engine for in the past.
 However, as model dependency grows, people begin to outsource their *thinking* and even *thoughts* wholesale to the model.
-I need not dwell on this point too much, since others have made it much better[^4].
+I need not dwell on this point too much, since others have made it much better.[^4]

 [^4]: See the article ["The End of Thinking"](https://www.derekthompson.org/p/the-end-of-thinking) by Derek Thompson